 All laboratories are requested to provide information on the analytical method(s) they have used.
-A compilation of the methodology information submitted by all participants is presented in an Annex of the final report or in a separate report.
+A compilation of the methodology information submitted by all participants is presented in an Annex of the Final EUPT-Report or in a separate report.
 Where necessary the methods are evaluated and discussed, especially in those cases where the result distribution is not unimodal or very broad (e.g. $CV^ > 35$ %).
-If no sufficient information on the methodology used is provided, the Organiser reserves the right not to accept the analytical results reported by the participants concerned or even refuse participation in the following PT.
+If no sufficient information on the methodology used is provided, the Organisers reserve the right not to accept the analytical results reported by the participants concerned or even refuse participation in the following PT.